ImadSaddik/BoDmaghDataset/README.md

 I update the dataset daily, so make sure to check the repository regularly.

-## Time Spent
+## Time spent

 Creating this dataset has been a labor of love.
-I’ve dedicated approximately **12 hours and 30 minutes** so far, manually curating each entry to ensure high quality.
+I’ve dedicated approximately **13 hours and 00 minutes** so far, manually curating each entry to ensure high quality.
 I continue to add new entries daily, so this number will keep growing.

 ## Content